Telprez Plus, tablets 80 mg+25 mg 98 pcs

 Overdose

 Information regarding overdose is limited.
-Possible symptoms of overdose are composed of the symptoms of the individual components of the drug.
-Telmisartan – the most significant are marked BP decrease and tachycardia; bradycardia, dizziness, increased serum creatinine concentration and acute renal failure may also be observed.
+Possible symptoms of overdose consist of symptoms from the individual components of the drug.
+Telmisartan – the most significant – a pronounced decrease in blood pressure and tachycardia, bradycardia, dizziness, an increase in serum creatinine concentration and acute renal failure may also be observed.

-Hydrochlorothiazide – disorders of water-electrolyte balance of the blood (hypokalemia, hypochloremia), decrease in the blood circulation, which may lead to muscle spasms and/or exacerbate disorders of the cardiovascular system: arrhythmias caused by simultaneous use of cardiac glycosides or some antiarrhythmic agents.
+Hydrochlorothiazide – disturbances in the water-electrolyte balance of the blood (hypokalemia, hypochloremia), a decrease in blood volume, which can lead to muscle spasms and/or increase disorders of the cardiovascular system: arrhythmias caused by the simultaneous use of cardiac glycosides or certain antiarrhythmic drugs.

 Treatment: symptomatic therapy, hemodialysis is ineffective.
-The degree of hydrochlorothiazide removal during hemodialysis has not been established.
-Regular monitoring of serum electrolytes and creatinine is necessary.
+The extent to which hydrochlorothiazide is removed during hemodialysis has not been established.
+Regular monitoring of electrolytes and creatinine in the blood serum is necessary.
 Hemodialysis is not effective.

 ---|---|